18-year-old man stabbed to death in south Delhi | Law-Order

 - India

-An 18-year-old man was stabbed to death allegedly by three people in south Delhi's Dakshinpuri area, police said on Wednesday.
+An 18-year-old man has been stabbed to death allegedly by three people in south Delhi's Dakshinpuri area, with police suspecting it to be the fallout of an acrimony among them involving a girl.

+According to police, one of the three accused and the victim, Rahul, liked the same girl.
+Rahul had asked the accused not to speak with her and this could be the reason behind the incident, police said on Wednesday.
+An investigation is underway to look into all possibilities that led to the incident on Tuesday night.

+A woman in the locality where the incident took place said that she was having dinner with her family members when Rahul collapsed in front of her house.
-The victim was taken to a hospital in a PCR van by police personnel but he succumbed to injuries during treatment, Deputy Commissioner of Police (south) Chandan Chowdhary said.

-He was identified as Rahul, a resident of the area.
-Police said a case was registered under IPC section 302 (murder) and the Arms Act, and further investigation is in progress.
+''I asked my son to call the police.
+The victim was already in a really bad condition when the police reached here,'' she said.
+Rahul was taken to a hospital but he succumbed to injuries during treatment, Deputy Commissioner of Police (south) Chandan Chowdhary said, adding a case under IPC section 302 (murder) and the Arms Act has been registered.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)